erlete/aerotech-programming-course/docs/version-control/github-desktop/README.md

 ## Repository Setup

 In order to start editing the repository and adding your own developments, you will need to clone it in your computer.
-You will learn how to do that in [the next chapter](./SETUP.md).
+You will learn how to do that in [**the next chapter**](./SETUP.md).

 If you want to go back to [the previous chapter](../github/SETUP.md), go ahead!